Skip to main content

 Bachelor of Science in Nursing (BSN)

-A BSN is a nursing-focused bachelor's degree that's gaining importance throughout the field.
-In fact, 77.4% of surveyed nursing employers prefer candidates with a BSN, according to the American Association of Colleges of Nursing (AACN).
+A BSN is a nursing focused bachelor's degree that's gaining importance throughout the field.
+In fact, 71.7% of surveyed nursing employers expressed a strong preference for candidates with a BSN, according to the AACN.

-Some BSN programs can prepare you to become a registered nurse, while others, such as the RN to BSN degree, allow you to level up the career you have already established.
+Some BSN programs can prepare you to become a registered nurse, while others, such as SNHU's, allow you to level up the career you have already established.

 The difference between an ADN and a BSN is the level of theory included in the curriculum.
 The associate degree can absolutely prepare you for a long and fulfilling career as a registered nurse.
-A BSN will also prepare you for a career as a nurse but adds the foundation that can ultimately allow you to pursue additional specialization and credentials, such as:
+A BSN will also prepare you for a career as a nurse but adds the foundation that can ultimately allow you to pursue additional specialization and credentials.

 Is a BSN Higher Than an RN?